jbcodeforce/flink-studies/docs/index.md

 ![](./images/evt-app.png)

-A lot of predefined connectors exist to connect to specific source and sink.
 Transform operators can be chained.
 Dataflow can consume from Kafka, Kinesis, Queue, and any data sources.
 A typical high level view of Flink app is presented in figure below:

  ![2](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/flink-application-sources-sinks.png)

  *src: apache Flink product doc*

 Programs in Flink are inherently parallel and distributed.
 During execution, a stream has one or more stream partitions, and each operator has one or more operator subtasks.